yoelhalb/AsyncAwait.js/README.md

  	1. The async.await function must be in the outermost scope (i.e. it cannot be wrapped in a inner block, such as if/else, for/while, try/catch).
  	2. async.await and async.callback must be literal, an alias is not allowed, also it cannot be within an eval() string.
  	3. Having async.await or async.callback in a string, will mass up the function.
  	4. There is currently no error handler for the awaited function.
- 	5. Returning from the code after async.await by using the return keyword (or throwing an excpetion) will prevent the caller code from being exceuted.
- 	6. It is not yet possible to return data, besides an original callback function which can get the first argument Exmaple Using JQuery $.get: var result = $.get("my/path", async.Stub);
+ 	5. For the original callback function, we can get so far only the first argument Exmaple Using JQuery $.get: var result = $.get("my/path", async.Stub);